michaelandrefraniatte/michaelandrefraniatte/README.md

 • Infringement: You must pay to author $1 billion for each work of author, starting from a single infringed line or file.

 • Consortium: Author considers any user who infringed the laws is able to do it for every works of author yet.
-Such user, still unable to respect author and anybody else, has to pay author $1 trillion, multiply by the interests, multiply by the moral harms suffered and multiply by all kinds of wealth lost by author and anybody else.
+Such user, still unable to respect author and anybody else, has to pay to author $1 trillion, multiply by the interests, multiply by the moral harms suffered and multiply by all kinds of wealth and health lost by author and anybody else.